 Shocking news has reached the Macalope’s furry ears!
 Wait, can “news” be false?
 Let’s find out!

 Writing for Boy Genius Report, Zach Epstein says “Apple’s iPhone 8 will basically bring back the headphone jack.”
-(Tip o’ the antlers to David V and David Gorski.)
+(Tip o’ the antlers to

 How does one “basically” include a hardware feature?